(1) Get A Home Inspection From A Company That Has Been In Business For Many Years:

 There are many home inspection companies that are new and lacking the necessary experience for you to make an informed decision on purchasing your home.
 If you are dealing with a multi-inspector firm, are their inspectors true employees or are they contractors?
 Does the inspection company have dedicated employees serving as customer service representatives to schedule appointments and provide any needed follow-up assistance or do you have to call “1-800-good-luck” to talk to a real person?

-As stated before, we have been in business since 2005 years, we have extended hours to answer your questions, and we provide our clients with free phone consulting for as long as they own the home.
-Also, all of our inspectors are employees of Home Quest Inspection and not private contractors.
+As stated before, we have been in business since 1997, we have extended hours to answer your questions, and we provide our clients with free phone consulting for as long as they own the home.
+Also, all of our inspectors are employees of Home Quest Home Inspection and not private contractors.

 (6) Ask To See What Other Home Buyers Have Said About The Inspector: